WordPress Push Notifications: How to Set Them Up

 Next, fill out the required information in the popup box.

-Note: Name of the company can’t be changed once you click the save button.
+Note: The name of the company can’t be changed once you click the save button.
 Also, in the Subdomain field, type in your website’s domain.
 Say your website domain is mytestwebsite.com, type in “mytestwebsite” in the subdomain field.

 Step #2: Customize the WordPress push notification popup box